lorenzotomada/NS_continuation/tutorial.md

 -`first_iteration`, which specifies whether the current iteration of Newton's method is the first one.
 In that case, inhomogeneous DBCs are imposed.
 Else, homogeneous ones are used;
 -`assemble_jacobian`, which is a boolean.
 Due to the fact that it is not always necessary to assemble the matrix, we might want to assemble the right-handside only.
 This is the case, e.g., when we need to compute the nonlinear residual, which is done by taking the norm of the right-handside only;
 -`steady_system`, specifying whether we need to assemble the matrix and right-handside corresponding to the steady system.
 If false, the ones corresponding to the unsteady system are built.

+We remark that it is not possible to assemble the matrices M, A and B just when the mesh is created.
 ```cpp
   template <int dim>
   void NS<dim>::assemble(const bool first_iteration, const bool assemble_jacobian, const bool steady_system)